beanaj/myreads/README.md

 ## Dependencies

-All package dependencies are handled by NPM, however if you do not have npm you must install Node.js from here:
+All package dependencies are handled by npm, however if you do not have npm you must install Node.js from here:

 https://nodejs.org/en/